eloise-b/de-sar-sample-data/README.md

-# Accessing Geoscience Australia's Sentinel-1 IW Backscatter (collection 0)
+# Accessing the Digital Earth Normalised Radar Backscatter Product for Sentinel-1 from Geoscience Australia (Collection 0)

 This repository demonstrates how to use Python to access preliminary Sentinel-1 Interferometric Wide (IW) mode backscatter products developed by Geoscience Australia.

 For Sentinel-1, Geoscience Australia's Digital Earth (DE) branch are currently offering a suite of experimental products that we are calling **collection 0**, with sample data available over parts of Australia and Antarctica.
-The product is a collaborative effort from Digital Earth Australia and Digital Earth Antarctica.
+The product is a collaborative effort from Digital Earth Australia and Digital Earth Antarctica, with support from CSIRO.

 ## Data availability